CSCfi/csc-user-guide/docs/apps/blast.md

 -    using the Chipster platform
 -    with normal BLAST commands in interctive batch jobs (`sinteractive -i`)
--    as batch jobs with `pb` command in Puhti-rhel8
+-    as batch jobs with `pb` command in Puhti

-## Interactive usage in Puhti-rhel8
+## Interactive usage in Puhti

-To use the latest BLAST version in Puhti-rhel8 first give set up command :
+To use the latest BLAST version in Puhti first give set up command :
 ```text
 module load biokit
 ```